Ibaoune/Intern_test/README.md

 This exercice contains a notebook file 'technical-test.ipynb' with two parts:

-- part I : Mondatory.
+- part I : Explore netCDF file.

-- Part II : Optional
+- Part II : Introduction to tensorflow.

 It contains also two netcdf files 'Sim-Maroc-1980.nc" and 'Sim-Maroc-2014.nc" to be used in the exercice.